Facebook continues to dominate the social media world, giving you an unprecedented reach to a global customer base.

 Facebook’s growing presence in foreign markets open opportunities for international operations, which your business should fully embrace.
 In particular, as internet connectivity expands on a global scale, your business should be prepared to use Facebook as a platform to engage international audiences.

 Though Facebook presents businesses with enormous opportunity, it comes with a significant challenge.
+Make use of a Facebook audience insights tool to help you figure out your target audience.

 Gaps in language and culture, for example, can act as strong deterrents for foreign users.